agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 <!-- TODO #45: Update links to negotiation post -->

-[California banned using salary history to determine an offer in 2018][salary_law] which could be the reason for this behavior, but it specifically _does not_ ban asking about salary expectations.
+This behavior might be explained by [California's new law which bans using salary history to determine an offer][salary_law], but it specifically _does not_ ban asking about salary expectations.
 It might be that the more senior roles I'm interviewing for now are hard enough to find candidates for that the companies don't want to reject anyone without a chance to get the candidate [committed to the role][loss].

 [salary_law]: https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=432.3&lawCode=LAB
 [loss]: https://en.wikipedia.org/wiki/Loss_aversion